Above, view from north-west showing rings of land and channels

 Above, close-up view of summit or acropolis from the south-west

-Above, close-up view of summit or acropolis from the south showing how the
+Above, view of summit or Acropolis from the south showing how the

 central island or Acropolis faces towards the south and is sheltered from the north by the rim of the volcano.

-Above, close-up overview of the Acropolis and rings.
+Above, close-up overview of the rings on north-west side

 Above, view from the south showing the embankment faced with stones behind the village.
 I suspect this